Support the referral process for children and young people

 Topic Overview

-The LAO Level 3 Diploma for the Children and Young People's Workforce (QCF) is a nationally recognised qualification designed for those working or volunteering in childcare and early years settings.
-It covers essential knowledge and skills for supporting children's development from birth to 19 years, with a focus on safeguarding, communication, and promoting positive outcomes.
-This diploma is ideal for roles such as nursery assistant, childminder, or early years practitioner, and it aligns with the Early Years Foundation Stage (EYFS) framework.
+The IAO Level 3 Diploma for the Children and Young People's Workforce is a comprehensive qualification designed for those working or aspiring to work in early years settings, such as nurseries, preschools, and childminding environments.
+It covers essential knowledge and skills for supporting children's development from birth to 19 years, with a strong focus on the early years (0-5 years).
+The qualification aligns with the Early Years Foundation Stage (EYFS) framework and prepares learners for roles like Early Years Educator, teaching assistant, or nanny.
+It emphasises practical application, safeguarding, and promoting positive outcomes for children and young people.

 Key Concepts